fossasia/open-event-droidgen/README.md

 - Also there is a check on the version of data already there in the app's database.
 If data is stale then only it is downloaded.
 - If database is empty then firstly json file in assets is accessed but if internet is available , latest data is downloaded.

+## A note about Codestyle
+Please read our [CODESTYLE](CODESTYLE.md) carefully.
+Pull requests that do not match the style will be rejected.

 ##License
 This project is currently licensed under the GNU General Public License v3.
 A copy of LICENSE.md should be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.